jacobcvt12/advanced_statistical_computing_presentations/presentation_1.md

 - Where/when did they work?

 # John Nelder
+- 1924 - 2010
+- Graduated from Cambridge
+- Worked at the prestigious National Vegetable Research Station
+- Visiting Professor at Imperial College London from 1972 - 1984
+- Developed statistical software such as GLIM

 #
 ![More than one Wedderburn...](img/wedderburn.png)

+# Robert Wedderburn
+- 1947 - 1975 (died at 28)
+- Also graduated from Cambridge
+- Worked at  Rothamsted Experimental Station where he developed GLMs with Nelder.

 # What is a GLM?
+- Generalizes several different "linear models"

 # How does one fit a GLM?